DongChen06/CottonWeeds/README.md

 - Scikit-learn

-## Dataset Preparing and Downloading
+## Dataset
-- The weed dataset publicly available at https://www.kaggle.com/yuzhenlu/cottonweedid15
+- The weed image dataset is publicly available at https://www.kaggle.com/yuzhenlu/cottonweedid15

 - To prepare your own dataset, you can run

-- You can also have a try on our open-sourced dataset at: